Measuring gravitational lensing time delays with quantum information processing: Introduction

 \subsection{Our contribution}

 In this work, we develop a novel technique that provides ingredient (i).
 To obtain ingredient (ii), we discuss a class of lensing events whose time delays could be measurable via our technique.

 Our delay-finding approach relies on a key observation that every photon emitted in a spherical wave takes both paths created by gravitational lensing to reach the Earth in quantum \emph{superposition}.
 With this, inspired by the advancement of quantum information science and building upon the intuition of frequency-domain interference from Refs.~\cite{deguchi1986diffraction,peterson1991gravitational}, we propose a concrete sample-efficient delay measurement approach, \cref{alg:alg1}, that provably uses as few photons as possible.
-In particular, letting $T$ be the upper limit of $\Delta t$, $t_c$ be the coherence time of the photon without lensing (which corresponds to the width of the wave packet in the time domain and can be controlled by the bandwidth of the filter we use during observation), and assuming $\Delta t\gg t_c$, our method consumes only $O(\log (T/t_c))$ photons to measure $\Delta t$ with precision $t_c$, while traditional proposals require $O(T/t_c)$ photons.
+In particular, letting $T$ be the upper limit of $\Delta t$, $t_c$ be the coherence time of the photon without lensing (we consider $t_c$ to be an inherent parameter of the photons for now; we will explain how $t_c$ is defined in a realistic observation scenario later in this paper), and assuming $\Delta t\gg t_c$, our method consumes only $O(\log (T/t_c))$ photons to measure $\Delta t$ with precision $t_c$, while traditional proposals require $O(T/t_c)$ photons.
 Note that we work in the photon-starved regime, hence we expect to receive at most one photon per wave packet, and the wave function of each photon is the superposition of two wave packets separated by $\Delta t$ due to the microlensing effect.
 We also provide a rigorous proof that $\Omega(\log (T/t_c))$ is the information-theoretic lower bound, hence our method is optimal.
 One proof is based on modeling the gravitational lensing system as a communication channel and computing its channel capacity.
 We also exploit a surprising connection between the delay-finding problem and a well-studied problem in quantum computing, the dihedral hidden subgroup problem.
 We show that the dihedral hidden subgroup problem can be reduced to our problem, giving an alternative optimality proof in terms of both sample complexity and computational complexity.

 The key ingredient for the exponential improvement in our scheme is that our algorithm uses quantum information processing technologies (including \emph{single-photon} spectrometers, and, depending on the specific implementation of our scheme, quantum memory and digital quantum computation) to perform single-photon frequency-basis measurements.
 This allows us to \emph{sample} from a certain distribution determined by the value of $\Delta t$.
 By feeding these samples into a data-processing procedure inspired by the sample-efficient algorithm for the dihedral hidden subgroup problem \cite{EH00}, we can estimate $\Delta t$ in the style of maximum-likelihood estimation.